History of Bootle: a seaside resort, the docker’s suburb, and industry

 Bootle began its history as a large, well-defined village completely separate from Liverpool.
 But as the city expanded, Bootle found itself well-placed during the expansion in the Industrial Revolution.
-It soon bulged with incoming labourers, who took advantage of the tram and rail networks to get to work at the docks, and became packed with industrial buildings of all types.
+It soon bulged with incoming labourers, using the tram and railway to get to work at the docks.
+The area became packed with industrial buildings of all types.

 - The Seaside Resort